ibm-cloud-docs/bare-metal/configuring.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# Configuring your bare metal server
+# Understanding your bare metal provisioning options

-It's a good idea to take the time and make your configuration decisions ahead of provisioning your {{site.data.keyword.baremetal_long}}.
-It makes the provisioning process go faster and smoother. {:shortdesc}
+It's a good idea to take the time and make your configuration decisions before provisioning your {{site.data.keyword.baremetal_long}}.
+It makes the provisioning process go faster and smoother.
+{:shortdesc}

-## Determining the server's use and sizing it
+## Determining the server's use and size

 Your first task is to determine how you're going to use your {{site.data.keyword.baremetal_short}}.
 For example, do you intend to use it for dev/test or production?
 Are you testing a user experience, processing lengthy algorithms, backing up and restoring data, or increasing latency speed?